Skip to main content

 For the moment RISC-V does not define an EABI (Embedded ABI) and uses the same Unix ABI for embedded applications too, thus -eabi- would not be accurate.

-Nix also provides reproducible builds, why not use it?
+Nix also provides reproducible builds, why not utilise it?

 Nix is a remarkable project that carefully controls versions down to individual libraries.
 However, it relies on file links, which are either unavailable or unreliable on Windows.

 As a result, Nix is currently only available on GNU/Linux and, with some limitations, on macOS.
-Additionally, mastering the Nix language requires significant effort.
+Additionally, mastering the Nix language requires considerable effort.

-Flatpack & Snap also promise universal packages, why not use them?
+Flatpak & Snap also promise universal packages, why not utilise them?

-The short answer is… “because they run only on GNU/Linux”.
+The concise answer is… "because they work only on GNU/Linux".

-Both Flatpack and Snap hold promise as the future of application distribution.
-While they may eventually achieve this, they are currently specific to GNU/Linux, with very little chance of expanding to other platforms.
+Both Flatpak and Snap show promise as the future of application distribution.
+Whilst they may eventually achieve this, they are currently specific to GNU/Linux, with very limited prospect of expanding to other platforms.